yulolimum/trellosnap/README.md

 ### Development Setup

-This extension is built using both ruby and node technologies.
-The following instructions assume that you have both Rails and Node (with NPM) installed.
+This extension uses Ruby and Node build tools.
+The following instructions assume that you have both Ruby 2.0+ and Node (with NPM) installed.

 - Clone
 - Run `gem install bundler`